koltluo/omnimech/content/products/Motor-Driven/External-Bypass-Soft-Starter.md

 ---

 ### Product Overview

+The **External bypass soft starter** is a crucial device in the field of electrical control.
+It plays a significant role in starting and controlling electric motors.

+This advanced **External bypass soft starter** is designed to provide a smooth and controlled start for motors, reducing the inrush current that can cause stress on electrical systems and equipment during startup.
+By gradually ramping up the voltage and current supplied to the motor, it minimizes mechanical and electrical shock, which in turn extends the lifespan of the motor and associated components.

+One of the key features of the **External bypass soft starter** is its external bypass functionality.
+Once the motor reaches its normal operating speed, the soft starter can bypass itself, allowing the motor to run directly on the line voltage.
+This not only improves energy efficiency but also reduces heat generation and power consumption during normal operation.

+The **External bypass soft starter** is also highly customizable.
+It can be adjusted to suit different motor types, sizes, and application requirements.
+This versatility makes it suitable for a wide range of industries, including manufacturing, mining, and oil and gas.

+In terms of safety, the **External bypass soft starter** is equipped with multiple protection functions.
+It can protect against over - current, over - voltage, under - voltage, and phase loss, ensuring the reliable and stable operation of the motor and the entire electrical system.

+Overall, the **External bypass soft starter** is a reliable, efficient, and flexible solution for motor control.
+Whether you are looking to improve the performance of your existing motor system or install a new one, this product is an excellent choice.

 This series of soft starters is an external bypass type, with a structure design of six inputs and three outputs.
 It is small and exquisite, and has a complete motor comprehensive protection function.
 The complete set of cabinets does not need an external protector, but it must be used with an external AC contactor. , After the soft starter is started, the AC contactor runs at full pressure, the product is more stable and reliable, and has a long service life.This product is widely used in the starting control of transmission equipment, fans, pumps, crushers and other loads, and the product complies with GB14048.6-2016
 ### Performance characteristics：